mvolkmann/blog/src/swift.md

 When the type of a value can be inferred to be a specific `enum` type, a value can be specified with only a period followed by a `case` name as a shorthand.
+This is a distinguishing feature of Swift and is used frequently.

 ```swift
 var c1 = Color.red